Mineralisolierte Hochtemperatur Thermoelemente bis 2500°C

 Tungsten (W)*0 to + 2300°C Vacuum, very low outgassing

-Molybdenum, 50% Rhenium *0 to + 2300°C Inert, hydrogen-containing, nitrogen-containing and ammonia-containing atmosphere, vacuum
+Molybdenum, 50% rhenium *0 to + 2300°C Inert, hydrogen-containing, nitrogen-containing and ammonia-containing atmosphere, vacuum

-Jacket materialOuter diameter in mm
+Sheath materialOuter diameter in mm

 1,01,51,62,03,2